Brian Reader (criminal): Baker Street robbery

 Having only left hospital a few weeks earlier, in September 1971, over two weekends, Reader took part in another robbery.
 The target was another bank: this time, the Baker Street branch of Lloyds Bank.
 It was Reader's biggest job yet, and for the first time he appears to have led the gang himself.
 Reader brought in an old friend from his youth, Bobby Mills, though, and this appears to have caused friction with established members of the gang, some of whom thought Mills a liability with no area of expertise.
-Ultimately Mills proved an embarrassment to Reader, as he refused to even enter the bank—supposedly on doctor's orders—and so was made a look out instead.
+Ultimately Mills proved an embarrassment to Reader, as he refused to enter the bank—supposedly on doctor's orders—and so was made a look out instead.
 He continued causing problems in this capacity also.
 Firstly he claimed that he needed over eight hours sleep a night and later stated that, in any case, that would be impossible on the roof "cos it's freezing cold and everything up here now".
 The robbery involved tunnelling from two doors down and breaking into the bank vault from below.
 They successfully emptied hundreds of safe deposit boxes and escaped with over £8 million.
 Given their "strikingly similar" modi operandi—including tunnelling—Lashmar has credited the Baker Street robbery as acting as a blueprint for the Hatton Garden heist over 40 years later.
 Reader, he says, "was key to both".
 Reader later claimed to have found several paedophiliac photos in one of the boxes, which he believed to have been owned by an unnamed but prominent Conservative Party Member of Parliament and cabinet member.
 (Note: A companion later recalled, "nothing was ever done", although in 2008 the incident was reported to have been passed from the government for investigation by the Independent Inquiry into Child Sexual Abuse.)
 He left the photos scattered around the floor to ensure they could not be missed by the police.
 Pettifor and Sommerlad argue that "not for the last time, Reader and his cronies were causing the Met acute embarrassment".
 Only three members of the gang were ever brought to book for the robbery.
 Reader escaped to Spain with his wife and two children, although not before discovering that one member had conned him and the rest of the gang out of £150,000.
 It has been speculated that corrupt police officers enabled Reader's escape abroad, and this probably included Detective Inspector Alec Eist, who was "by reputation the most corrupt Yard officer of the 1950s to mid-1970s which was no small achievement in such a packed field".